pichim/PES_Board/docs/markdown/ws3.md

 # Workshop 3

 In the third workshop, we will be using DC motors, exploring various control methods and understanding how to use the capabilities of the available drivers and hardware.
-DC motors are often used as drive systems, e.g. to drive a small vehicle or robot forward.
+DC motors are often used as drive systems, e.g., to drive a small vehicle or robot forward.

-We will discuss different control strategies for motor control, e.g. speed controlled and position controller (angular speed and rotation).
+We will discuss different control strategies for motor control, e.g., speed control and position control (angular speed and rotation).
 Additionally, we will revisit the construction of a state machine, incorporating sensor-equipped motors for distance measurement and integrating a mechanical button into the system.

 ## Hardware